-Justin C. Carlin is a state and federal trial and appellate lawyer with extensive experience representing clients in business and real estate litigation, probate and trust litigation, and complex divorce litigation.
+Justin C. Carlin is a state and federal trial attorney with extensive experience representing clients in business and real estate litigation and probate and trust litigation.

 While Justin prides himself on exceptional performance in the courtroom, he also emphasizes superior research and writing.
 A published author adept at writing complicated legal memorandums and appellate briefs, Justin’s scholarly work has been cited in the Harvard Journal of Law & Public Policy, and he has successfully handled appeals to several of Florida’s appellate courts and to the Eleventh Circuit Court of Appeals.

 Justin graduated from Florida International University College of Law, where he was a member of the Florida International University Law Review and a judicial intern for the Honorable Juan Ramirez, Jr. (Ret.) of the Florida Third District Court of Appeal (in Miami).